 Although social media began as a way to help people connect and communicate with their friends and family online, over the years, it has evolved into a highly effective marketing tool for people to promote their brands and products.

 People worldwide use social media for marketing their brands, products, e-commerce websites, and services.
-Now, social media falls under digital marketing and is a highly lucrative and effective form of marketing.
+Now, social media falls under digital marketing and is a highly lucrative and effective form of marketing that a typical e-commerce agency does.

 Social media marketing is a form of marketing that uses social media platforms to promote a brand.
 These platforms include Twitter, LinkedIn, Instagram, Facebook, YouTube, etc.